Detroit lawyer DD should not be representing criminal defendants.

 Most of us start converting ideas to words at about age one, and practice every day from then on.
 There are lots of lawyers who don’t write well, but anyone who can’t form an intelligible sentence has no business representing human beings whose freedom is on the line.

-So, judging from his comment, David Draper should find other work.
+So, judging from his comment, DD should find other work.

 (How’s the outsourcing working out for you, David?
 I’ll offer you The Popehat Deal: apologize for the comment spam and provide emails or other documentation identifying the marketeer he hired who produced the comment spam and proving their responsibility for this, and I’ll change your name in this post.
 “Because lawyers who hire bad marketeers have bad judgment, but bad marketeers are vermin, and ought to be stomped.”)